aridjayarecipes/cutesrecipes.web.app/content/post/2193-step-by-step-guide-to-prepare-super-quick-homemade-pflaumenkuchen-zwetschgendatschi-german-plum-cake.md

 ##### Instructions to make Pflaumenkuchen / Zwetschgendatschi: German Plum Cake:

 1. In a bowl, mix the flour, yeast, sugar, and salt.
 1. Add milk and butter and mix until the dough can be formed into a ball.
-If it&#39;s too wet to handle, add a little more flour.
-If it&#39;s too dry and powdery, add a little bit of milk.
+If it's too wet to handle, add a little more flour.
+If it's too dry and powdery, add a little bit of milk.
 1. Dust a surface and your hands with flour.
 Knead the dough a couple minutes until the ball is smooth.
 1. Cover and let sit in a warm place for about 60 minutes.
 1. It should get almost double in size after 1 hour.